|

 Electronics Engineers.

-Machinery's Special Interest Group on Programming Languages, and served
+Machinery's Special Interest Group on Programming Languages, and has served

 on many programme and steering committees of the significant venues related to

-books and movie-going, and has been known to play the harp.
+books, movie-going and the company of cats, and has been known to play the harp.